CDRH/learn_omekas/README.md

-# Omeka S Import Starter Files
+# Omeka S Import Instructions

 This repo has a few files to help test Omeka S import.